Register company in Thailand: Introduction

 Step 5: Proceeding to register company in Thailand

 - Tetra Consultants will register the company with the Ministry of Commerce after the statutory meeting has convened.
+The registration should take place within 3 months from the holding of the statutory meeting.

 Step 6: Tax registration